 The Project Admin will then choose the gear from a dropdown menu of all of those types of Gears available to be used in a Gear Rule.

-If the "Always use the latest gear version" toggle is selected, then the version of the gear will be fixed and the default configuration options will be used.
-When a new version of the gear becomes available on your Flywheel site, it will automatically be updated in the Gear Rule.
+- When a new version of the gear becomes available on your Flywheel site, it will automatically be used when the Gear Rule is executed

 If the Project Admin wants to select a specific version of the Gear or change its configuration options, they will need to deselect the toggle button.
 This will allow for another version of the gear to be selected in the dropdown menu.
 If this option is used, then the gear will not automatically update when a new version becomes available.